Where did you get the idea for Scented?

 Yes.
 Red hair is rare in any population, regardless of skin color.
 Only one to two percent of the population has red hair, in general.
 So, seeing an African American with red hair is odd, but it’s also striking.
 There’s a whole photography project devoted to it.
 I liked the idea of a red-haired Lauraline, and was absolutely convinced when I saw one of the girls in my daughter’s gymnastics classes who was an absolutely adorable red-haired African American.

 Why Were Both Their Mothers Dead?

 This story, in my own mind, started out as squarely Bryan’s story.
-I wanted a girlfriend character to be of help, but I also wanted her to have her own issue.
+I wanted a girlfriend character to be of help, but I also wanted her to have her own issues.
 And around the time I was writing, a woman I knew because her daughter and my daughter were in classes together, died when a tree fell on her car during a violent thunder-storm.
-Of course it was horrific and I just kept thinking how traumatic that would be for the daughter, and that’s when I realized that was Lauraline’s story.
+Of course, it was horrific and I just kept thinking how traumatic that would be for the daughter, and that’s when I realized that was Lauraline’s story.
 That was her issue that she needed to overcome.
-So, with me clearly honing in on that as the back story, I thought it created a nice symmetry for the characters.
+So, with me clearly honing in on that as the backstory, I thought it created a nice symmetry for the characters.
 Their lives, in that they’ve both survived this tragic loss, are similar.
 But, they’ve also had very different post-loss experiences.